• Skip to main content

 duck in disneys animal kingdom

-Mr. Leg-Pecker again, in case you missed him the first time.
+(Mr. Leg-Pecker again, in case you missed him the first time)

-If we returned, I’d likely stick with the pulled pork or try something new from the allergy menu.
-The Impossible Burnt Ends didn’t win us over, but the plant-based eaters out there might still enjoy them if you're used to meat alternatives.
-And the David’s allergy-friendly cookie?
-Always a solid choice.
+The Impossible Burnt Ends didn't win us over, but the plant-based eaters out there might still enjoy them if you're used to meat alternatives.

 So, is it a safe pick for allergy-friendly diners?